cunilog/cunilog/utf8.md

 __SCUNILOGTARGET__ Cunilog targets, and of course the application's console output too.
 A Windows application can only be attached to a single console, and changes to this console's configuration affect all functions reading from or writing to that console.
+To be fair, Windows distinguishes between input and output but Cunilog does not, at least not currently.
+When Cunilog configures the console attached to an application it does this for output as well as input at the same time.